wp-plugins/somatic-framework/readme.txt

 == Changelog ==

 = 1.4.3 =
-* fixed suicide when trying to save a post/page if no custom metabox definitions exist yet...
+* fixed unnecessary suicide when trying to save a post/page if no custom metabox definitions exist yet...
+* now fully compliant with WP guidelines! ;-)

 = 1.4.2 =
 * fixed unreliable usage of isset() for array keys in soma_init_type.
 Wasn't registering user parameters for navbar and sortable properly [facepalm]